AdrianMarasigan/Software-Engineering-Learnings/My Learnings/Objected Oriented Programming/README.md

 - ClassName: The name of the class, which follows Python's naming conventions (usually capitalized).
 - Class attributes: Variables that define the class's data or state.
-__init__: The constructor method, which is a special method used to initialize object attributes.
+- init: The constructor method, which is a special method used to initialize object attributes.
 It is called when an object is created.
 - self: A reference to the object itself, and it must be the first parameter in all instance methods.
 - Parameters: Values that can be passed to the constructor method to set initial values for object attributes.
 - Methods: Functions that define the behaviors or actions associated with the class.

-Example of defining and using a class:
+Example of a class structure below
 ```Python
 class Person:
     def __init__(self, name, age):